Introduction

 You can also push an array of values.

-Just as with set
+Just as with set the optional silent flag will

 prevent any change events from being emitted.